smartprocure/futil-js/README.md

 Flipped `alias`

 ### cascade
 A `_.get` that takes an array of paths (or functions to return values) and returns the value at the first path that matches.
-Similar to _.overSome, but returns the first result that matches instead of just truthy (and supports a default value)
+Similar to `_.overSome`, but returns the first result that matches instead of just truthy (and supports a default value)

 ### cascadeIn
 Flipped cascade